OctopusDeploy/blog/blog/2022-01/jenkins-helm-install-guide/index.md

 * JCasC configuration is vanilla YAML, which is much more approachable that scripts written in Groovy.
 * JCasC is opinionated, providing a consistent approach for common configuration.
 Groovy scripts can solve the same problem multiple different way, meaning scripts with more than a few lines of code require software engineering expertise to understand.

 For all the benefits though, JCasC is not a complete replacement for setting system properties or running Groovy scripts.
-For example, [JCasC will not support the ability to disable CSRF](https://github.com/jenkinsci/configuration-as-code-plugin/issues/1184), with this option only exposed via system properties.
+For example, [JCasC will not support the ability to disable CSRF](https://github.com/jenkinsci/configuration-as-code-plugin/issues/1184), meaning this option is only exposed via system properties.

 ## Backup Jenkins volume